 Give outdated ceramic tile walls a new look by decoratively painting them in colours you love.
 Use non-drip enamel paint, as this works well on most matt tiles, but to be certain it will work on yours, brush a small amount on a spare tile or in a discreet spot and allow it to dry before completing this painting project.

+I receive many enquiries on the viability of painting tiles and it does work, with the correct preparation and the right paint.
 Try this paint technique in a kitchen or other rooms as well as in a bath.

 Wide masking tape

 Non-drip enamel in your choice of colours (or have it mixed)